Educator Certification Programs

 The prior coursework and training will be evaluated by the program director and academic advisor.

-Click Here to see the TEA Compliance Reports
+Click here to view the TEA Compliance Reports

-EPP follows the NAU Complaint/Grievance Policy and Procedures.
-The policy details are on the www.na.edu website in the student section (https://www.na.edu/students/grievance-procedure/).
+EPP follows the NAU Complaint/Grievance Policy and Procedures which are on the NAU website in the student section

 1. Upon receipt of a complaint or violation, EPP Director/coordinator will notify the accused teacher candidate in writing.
 The notification will include the details of the misconduct or violation.